JoshNewham1/iOSLinuxSync/README.md

 # iOSLinuxSync
-A simple Bash script that allows easy synchronisation of iOS devices on Linux
+A simple Bash script that allows easy synchronisation of iOS devices on Linux.

+I found using Linux much more reliable than Windows for synchronising thousands of photos.
+I didn't experience any dropouts and would reach around the theoretical maximum of USB 2.0 (20 MB/s) which allowed ~45GB of photos and videos to be synced in 45 minutes.

 ## Usage
 1. Make the script executable if it isn't already